-Investigated categories Chert (brown, red, grey, black, beige) Chert (green) Hudi Chert/Jasper (ochre) Agate (reddish/white, opaque to translucent) Quarz (white, opaque) properties takes direct hard hammer percussion very well, bladelets can be easily obtained through glancing/raking blows to the platform edge, best results with a soft hammerstone, bladelets obtained this way have small bulbs and thin butts but do not shatter and provide sharp, stable edges similar to brown or red chert, but the fracture is dyer so knapping requires slightly more energy the more reddish or brighter nodules are of lower quality, dry and hard, almost impossible to knap, the flakes shatter; brown nodules can be successfully knapped with a large, hard hammerstone, large flakes can be obtained by downward blows further away from the platform edge; only big and thick flakes do not shatter at detachment homogenous pebbles knap easily and take hard hammer percussion relatively well; pebbles might split irregularely due to macrocristalline or drusy structure knapping takes more energy that the remaining raw materials, but is relatively easy; the flakes shatter, even the big and thick ones. larger pebbles can be easily sliced into large flakes with downward blows to one of the flat faces, without any preparation or maintenance heat pre-treatment matrix becomes more reddish and sligthly glassy, knapping is easier, but flakes and blakes are much more brittle and shatter readily tested pebbles were not affected by heat in any way the nodules turn noticeably red and are slightly more knappable, but shattering of flakes increases heat deepens the colour and seems to make knapping easier tested pebbles were not affected by heat in any way application microlithic tools from blades and bladelets, even thin flakes do not break easily when retouched or backed on an anvil unless there is a flaw or an error larger blades; microliths are more difficult to make due to the hardness unsuitable for microliths and thinner blades: flake edges are quite dull, unstable and uneven due to numerous inclusions and hollows; they are usable only after the edges are strengthened by retouch (scrapers etc.); large nodules can be used for flake or Levallois cores small size of pebbles limits the range of applications to microlithic and small Levallois cores; pebbles serve very well as soft hammerstones for chert small pebbles - bipolar cores; large pebbles - sliced flake cores; flat pebbles can be easily transformed into bifaces or Levallois cores products of experimental knapping K 10 K 4 to opaque agate, occuring always as pebbles with whitish crusts, as well as an ochre-coloured jasper are among the most noticable materials.
+Investigated categories Chert (brown, red, grey, black, beige) Chert (green) similar to brown or rad obart but the Hudi Chert/Jasper (ochre) Agate (reddish/white, opaque to translucent) Quarz (white, opaque) properties takes direct hard hammer percussion very well, bladelets can percussion very well, bladelets can glancing/raking blows to the platform edge, best results with a soft hammerstone, bladelets obtained this way have small bulbs and thin butts but do not shatter and provide sharp, stable edges similar to brown or red chert, but the fracture is dyer so knapping requires slightly more energy the more reddish or brighter nodules are of lower quality, dry and hard, almost impossible to knap, the flakes shatter; brown nodules can be successfully knapped with a large, hard hammerstone, large flakes can be obtained by downward blows further away from the platform edge; only big and thick flakes do not shatter at detachment homogenous pebbles knap easily and take hard hammer percussion relatively well; pebbles might split irregularely due to macrocristalline or drusy structure y t te or heat pre-treatment matrix becomes more reddish and slightly glassy, knapping is easier, but flakes and blakes are much more brittle and shatter readily tested pebbles were not affected by heat in any way the nodules turn noticeably red and are slightly more knappable, but shattering of flakes increases heat deepens the colour and seems to make knapping easier su application microlithic tools from blades and bladelets, even thin flakes do not break easily when retouched or backed on an anvil unless there is a flaw or an error larger blades; microliths are more difficult to make due to the hardness unsuitable for microliths and thinner blades; flake edges are quite dull, unstable and uneven due to numerous inclusions and hollows; they are usable only after the edges are strengthened by retouch (scrapers etc.); large nodules can be used for flake or Levallois cores small size of pebbles limits the range of applications to microlithic and small Levallois cores; pebbles serve very well as soft hammerstones for chert e e products of experimental knapping K C C C C C C C C C C C C C C C C C C C × to opaque agate, occuring always as pebbles with whitish crusts, as well as an ochre-coloured jasper are among the most noticable materials.
 The jasper contains many impurities such as cracks and hollows or spotted patterns from inclusions other than the opaque cryptocristalline quartz.
 The same can be said of the Hudi chert, but here the inclusions can be attributed to visible small shells.
 Therefore, it is also known as fossiliferous chert supposed to be of Tertiary age.43 Besides that, oolitic cherts are present at Mograt.
 The impurities of these materials clearly set a limit to stone knapping, excluding them for instance for the fabrication of microliths, but nevertheless they were frequently used for flake production all over the island.